Ankit0207/Big-Data-Analytics/README.md

 <h1>Big Data Analytics Programs</h1>

+<h2> OBJECTIVE </h2>

+Amazon is conducting an experiment on potential target users and want to know if customers list which they have are ACTIVE users or not.
+All of the customers Amazon related tweets is stored in a CSV file.
+Using this file create a dataframe which contains all the potential customers who are ONLY ACTIVE users.
+This will help Amazon is focusing more on these customers.

 <h2>TASK 1 :</h2>

 Create a dataframe “daily_active_users”.
 Find out the users who are active in at least five listed days.